Here are a few small changes you could make to the way you manage your garden that can bring major benefits for the creatures that call it home.

 Choosing the right flowers

 Choose plants that provide pollen and nectar for as long a season as possible, from spring (Crocus and Mahonia for example) through to autumn (Michaelmas daisy, Sedum spectabile and ivy, which is particularly late to bloom and may provide food into early winter).
-Studies are showing that wildlife cares little if a plant is native or not – Buddleja davidii is from China but British native butterflies love it.
+Studies such as the RHS Plants for Bugs project are helping us understand how both native and non-native plants support garden wildlife.

 See a list of suitable plants for wildlife gardens (1MB pdf)